ahaanlimaye/troogle/troogle-cli/README.md

 ## Installation
-Run this npm install in terminal
+Run this npm install in terminal:
 ```
 npm install @ahaanlimaye/troogle -g
 ```

 ## Usage
-To use Troogle simply run the keyword `troogle` followed by a command in terminal
+To use Troogle simply run the keyword `troogle` followed by a command in terminal:
 ```
 troogle <command>
 ```